olgabot/olgabotvinnik.com/content/blog/ode_to_first_year.md

 - Any exercise - dancing, climbing, running, gymnastics
 - Any art - painting, music, sculpture, novel writing
 - Games and Puzzles - crosswords, video games, tabletop puzzles
+- Reading *books*

 I list video games because you *can* approach them as something you're trying to improve, rather than a mindless escape.

 No, Netflix is not a hobby.
 Studying French New Wave films or motifs in character development in modern TV series are hobbies.
-But passively scrolling through Netflix looking for entertainment is not a hobby.
+But passively looking for entertainment in Netflix or scrolling through Instagram is not a hobby.

 # Sometimes, tools that do *kind of* what you want *do* exist